 - 3/4 cup salsa

-- 1 tablespoon soy sauce (or 1/2 teaspoon salt, optional)
+- 1 tablespoon soy sauce (or tamari or 1/2 teaspoon salt, for gluten free)

 - 1 1/4 teaspoons mild chili powder